 At that time, the paramount chief, Ropoama Te One, established himself at Waitohi Pā, a fortified village located on the foreshore near the site of the current museum.3

-Captain Steine, a Tasmanian flax trader, and probably the first Pākehā (non-Māori) to visit the harbour in 1832, noted that the settlement of Waitohi was home to approximately 200 people with significant potato gardens surrounding the village.4 Captain Steine named the harbour Horne Bay after the owner of his ship.5
+Captain Steine, a Tasmanian flax trader, and probably the first Pākehā (non-Māori) to visit the harbour in 1832, noted that the settlement of Waitohi was home to approximately 200 people.4 Captain Steine named the harbour, Horne Bay, after the owner of his ship.5

 In 1850, Waitohi was purchased from Te Ātiawa o Te Waka-a-Māui by Sir George Grey, Governor of New Zealand and Sir Francis Dillon, agent for the New Zealand Company, to provide a port for land recently purchased in the Wairau Valley.
 Waitohi was quickly identified as an ideal location due to its sheltered harbour and surrounding flat land.